-The average cost per textbook is $9.
 The cost to supply each school with a complete set of textbooks for every student depends on the total enrollment at that school and on how many of the four subject areas (math, science, Spanish language, and social studies) the school chooses to work with.
 If the school chooses to work with all four subject areas, they would receive 12 different textbooks (four subject areas times three grade levels).
 The initial cost of the books is covered by CoEd and its supporting foundations and organizations, such as Rotary International.

 The average sustainable Computer Center costs about $50,000 to install from start to finish, including all equipment.
 As with textbooks, the initial costs of establishing the center are covered by CoEd and its supporting foundations/organizations.
 However, much more than the physical computer is required to ensure that the program will benefit students for generations to come.
 The revolving fund, described below, ensures that the ongoing operating expenses of each center are met, while accumulating enough funds to renew the equipment as it becomes obsolete.

 As part of the CoEd Textbook Program, each student “rents” their textbooks for a small fee (about $1.50/month); 100% of student fees go into a revolving fund, which is used to replace the textbooks in approximately five to six years.